Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: Auto-Regressive Approximations to Non-stationary Time Series

 {Note that $f(t,w)$ is the local spectral density function.} Proposition \ref{prop_pdc} implies that the verification of UPDC reduces to showing that the local spectral density function is uniformly bounded from below by a constant, which can be easily checked for many non-stationary processes.
 We refer the readers to Example \ref{eexample_linear} below for a demonstration. }

 { Next, we establish an AR approximation theory for locally stationary time series.
-As mentioned earlier, we will impose some smoothness assumptions such that the AR approximation coefficients in (\ref{eq_arbapproximation}) can be calculated consistently.
-Till the end of the paper, unless otherwise specified, we shall impose the following Assumption \ref{assu_smoothtrend}, which states that the mean and covariance functions of $x_i$ are $d$-times continuously differentiable, for some positive integer $d$.} \begin{assu} For some given integer $d>0$, we assume that there exists a smooth function $\mu(\cdot) \in C^d([0,1]),$ where $C^d([0,1])$ is the function space on $[0,1]$ of continuous functions that have continuous first $d$ derivatives, such that
+As mentioned earlier, we need some smoothness assumptions such that the AR approximation coefficients in (\ref{eq_arbapproximation}) can be {estimated} consistently.
+Till the end, unless otherwise specified, we shall use the following Assumption \ref{assu_smoothtrend}, which states that the mean and covariance functions of $x_i$ are $d$-times continuously differentiable, for some positive integer $d$.} \begin{assu} For some given integer $d>0$, we assume that there exists a smooth function $\mu(\cdot) \in C^d([0,1]),$ where $C^d([0,1])$ is the function space on $[0,1]$ of continuous functions that have continuous first $d$ derivatives, such that { $\mathbb{E} x_{i,n}=\mu(t_i), \ t_i=\frac{i}{n}. $} Moreover, we assume that $\gamma(t,j) \in C^d([0,1])$ for any $j \geq 0$. \end{assu}